 Back in the day, accountancy consisted of mostly tedious tasks — long trips to stocktake clients’ warehouses, or meticulously compiling accounts via manual addition.
 These chores are now pretty much redundant — it’s better to know how to crunch data, communicate findings via interactive graphics, and use the insight to modernize business.

-Accountants, long perceived as bean counters, are showing fresh fervour for innovation.
+Accountants, long perceived as bean counters, are showing fresh fervor for innovation.
 Artificial intelligence (AI), drones, satellite imagery and microchips are just some of the tools accountancy firms are using to cut down on mundane tasks and improve efficiency.
 EY, for example, uses an AI tool to find the right tax codes for capital allowances, which can do 35 hours’ work in just 15 minutes.

 As a result of such trends, business schools are reviewing and refreshing their MSc Accounting courses, with many focusing on digital technology that is disrupting the profession.
 NYU Stern School of Business in New York City is one of many that has updated its Master of Science in Accounting syllabus in response to industry needs for data-literate graduates, introducing data analysis tools such as Tableau.